 To stimulate further research, we propose the following key challenges and extensions.

-\paragraph{Understanding the trade-off in scalability, expressive, and generalization} As outlined in the previous section, current GNN architectures might miss crucial structural patterns in the data, while more expressive approaches do not scale to large-scale inputs.
-What is more, decisions inside CO solvers, e.g., a branching decision, are often driven by simple heuristics that are cheap to compute.
-Although negligible when called only a few times, resorting to a GNN inside a solver for such decisions is time-consuming compared to a simple heuristic.
-Morever, internal computations inside a solver can hardly be parallelized.
-Hence, devising GNN architectures that scale {and} simultaneously capture essential pattern remains an open challenge.
+\paragraph{Understanding when GNNs speed up CO solvers} As outlined in the previous subsection, current GNN architectures might miss crucial structural patterns in the data, while more expressive approaches do not scale to large-scale inputs.
+Moreover, decisions inside CO solvers, e.g., a branching decision, are often driven by simple heuristics that are cheap to compute.
+Although negligible when called only a few times, resorting to a GNN inside a solver for such decisions is time consuming compared to a simple heuristic.
+Furthermore, internal computations inside a solver can hardly be parallelized.
+Hence, devising GNN architectures that scale {and} simultaneously capture essential patterns remains an open challenge.
 However, increased expressiveness might negatively impact generalization.
 Nowadays, most of the supervised approaches do not give meaningful predictive performance when evaluated on out-of-training-distribution samples.
 Even evaluating trained models on slightly larger graph instances often leads to a significant drop in performance.
-Hence, understanding the trade-off between these three aspects remains an open challenge for deploying GNNs on combinatorial tasks.
+Hence, understanding the trade-offs among these three aspects remains an open challenge for deploying GNNs on CO tasks.